Max for Live Video Tutorials

 My most recent project, the USB-Octomod, uses Processing to create an OpenSoundControl (OSC) interface between any OSC-ready software and a hardware CV device I built using a Teensy 2.0 microcontroller and two MAX5250 DAC chips.
 In this article, I’m going to break down the connections between the different pieces of software and [...]

 Noise Tutorial 1: Riding Tandem With The Random

 In the last several tutorials I’ve written, I’ve been talking about a subject that interests me a great deal – how to add variety to a Max patch in ways that both provide you with surprising and interesting combinations and do so in ways that make the transition between your input and what your patch [...]

 LFO Tutorial 7 (Rattle and Hmmm)

 A simple truth emerges from the practice of writing Max patches like the Max for Live device we’ve been working on: The trajectory of “finishing” your Max patch is something you approach on an asymptotic curve – you approach being “done,” but never quite reach it.
-This tutorial is an attempt to honor that curve [...]
+This tutorial is an attempt to honor [...]

 Demystifying Expressions in Jitter

 One of the most feared and respected objects in the Jitter collection, jit.expr arrived on the scene as part of Jitter 1.5.
 In some circles, there is a belief that harnessing its power will bring you great powers and enable you to achieve untold wonders.
 The fact is, jit.expr is a really amazing tool, but [...]

 LFO Tutorial 6 (Live if you want it)